Field Education for Social Work students

 Students studying in Cairns and Townsville are highly discouraged from approaching local agencies or Social Workers to request a placement.
 The Field Education unit has a very formal and thoughtful process of engaging with the Agencies in Cairns and Townsville due to the high number of students looking for placements in these communities.

 External mode Students studying in communities other than Cairns and Townsville may want to do some initial research about the local services and possibilities for placements.
 Please talk to the Field Education Unit staff to develop the best strategy in approaching agencies about placement.
 The Field Education Unit also has many contacts and networks across Australia of which they use to secure placements for students.

-Teaching, research, design, and deliver workshops on relevant Field Education theory to students, Field Educators and Liaisons.
+The role of the Field Education Unit is to provide teaching, research, curriculum design, and workshops on relevant Field Education theory to students, field educators and liaisons.

-To be able to undertake placement means to be well prepared no matter what your current circumstances.
+Being able to undertake placement means students must be well prepared no matter what their current circumstances.
 Getting ready could simply start by listing all the points that you feel prevent you from undertaking a 500 hour placement.

 We have listed below a couple of flexible options for addressing some challenges.
 Some of them you are able to negotiate yourself, others need to be discussed with the Field Education Unit to check your eligibility.